olympiawoj/the-shop-app/README.md

 # The Shop App

-❓A Shop app built with React Native
+🛍A Shop app built with React Native

 ## Table of Contents